How Do Clinical Trial Sites Work?

 Clinical trial sites work to serve both patients and sponsors.

 They are critical to the advancement of medical science.
 Clinical trial sites are where drugs, medical devices and other therapies are tested on human beings.
 That data is then used by sponsors for FDA Approval of the product.
+This guide will help you answer important questions.

 How do sites: